Steve Irwin: Environmentalism

-Irwin was a passionate conservationist and believed in promoting environmentalism by sharing his excitement about the natural world rather than preaching to people.
-He was concerned with conservation of endangered animals and land clearing leading to loss of habitat.
-He considered conservation to be the most important part of his work: 'I consider myself a wildlife warrior.
-My mission is to save the world's endangered species'.
-Irwin bought 'large tracts of land' in Australia, Vanuatu, Fiji, and the United States, which he described as 'like national parks' and stressed the importance of people realising that they could each make a difference.
+Irwin was a passionate conservationist and believed in promoting environmentalism by sharing his enthusiasm for the natural world rather than preaching.
+He was concerned with the conservation of endangered species and with land clearing that caused habitat loss.
+He considered conservation the most important part of his work: "I consider myself a wildlife warrior.
+My mission is to save the world's endangered species".
+Irwin bought "large tracts of land" in Australia, Vanuatu, Fiji, and the United States, which he described as "like national parks", and stressed that individuals could make a difference.

-Irwin founded the Steve Irwin Conservation Foundation, which became an independent charity and was later renamed 'Wildlife Warriors Worldwide'.
-He also helped found International Crocodile Rescue, the Lyn Irwin Memorial Fund (named in memory of his mother, who died in an automobile crash in 2000), and the Iron Bark Station Wildlife Rehabilitation Facility.
+Irwin founded the Steve Irwin Conservation Foundation, which became an independent charity and was later renamed Wildlife Warriors Worldwide.
+He also helped establish International Crocodile Rescue, the Lyn Irwin Memorial Fund (named in memory of his mother), and the Iron Bark Station Wildlife Rehabilitation Facility.

-Irwin urged people to take part in considerate tourism and not support illegal poaching through the purchase of items such as turtle shells or shark-fin soup.
+Irwin urged people to take part in considerate tourism and avoid supporting illegal poaching by refusing items such as turtle shells or shark-fin soup.

 Sir David Attenborough was an inspiration to Irwin, according to his widow.
-When presenting a Lifetime Achievement Award to Attenborough after Irwin's death at the British National Television Awards on 31 October 2006, Terri Irwin said, 'If there's one person who directly inspired my husband it's the person being honoured tonight....
-[Steve's] real, true love was conservation – and the influence of tonight's recipient in preserving the natural world has been immense'.
-Attenborough reciprocated by praising Irwin for introducing many to the natural world, saying, 'He taught them how wonderful and exciting it was[;] he was a born communicator'.
+When presenting a Lifetime Achievement Award to Attenborough at the British National Television Awards on 31 October 2006, Terri said, "If there's one person who directly inspired my husband it's the person being honoured tonight....
+[Steve's] real, true love was conservation – and the influence of tonight's recipient in preserving the natural world has been immense".
+Attenborough praised Irwin for introducing many people to wildlife, saying, "He taught them how wonderful and exciting it was[;] he was a born communicator".